 Now that the entryway walls are officially DONE, I’m feeling a little more relaxed.
 And the first coat along the bow windows is helping, too.
 As you can see from these photos, the paint is a true “greige” – the color changes from beige to gray on the same wall all because of the light (the color is called Dove Wing by Benjamin Moore and color matched to Behr paint).

 This little bench has moved with me from apartment to apartment since college.
 I’m not even sure how I came to possess it (I know it was in my house growing up, but how I came to use it as my nightstand, I can’t recall).
-When I bought a matching set of nightstands for the master bedroom, I wasn’t sure what to do with this little guy, but I didn’t want to get rid of it.
+When I bought a matching set of nightstands for the primary bedroom, I wasn’t sure what to do with this little guy, but I didn’t want to get rid of it.
 So I thought I’d give it a shot (however temporary) next to the front door.
 So far, it fits and it’s functional (and no worries about the dust; I placed the bench in the corner to take a few photos before the sun set and then cleaned).
 I have an idea of where it might find a permanent home, but that project is still a long way off.
 When the time comes, I’ll also try a little wood oil to see if I can bring out some of the color, too.

 All in all, just making a little more progress each day.
 Tonight, I’ll be working on some DIY art, doing a little studying (yep, semester’s not over yet!), and editing a few pictures from a recent field trip that I can’t wait to share with you guys.